abanzy/QA-Engineer-Technical-Challenge-Data-Layer/llm-chatbot/README.md

 ### SBERT

-SBERT + cosine similarity is a system used to catch when a sentence doesn’t just sound different, it figures that it means something different.
+SBERT(Sentence-BERT) + cosine similarity is a system used to catch when a sentence doesn’t just sound different, it figures that it means something different.

-SBERT (Sentence-BERT) takes a sentence and turns it into a vector, basically a list of numbers that captures the overall meaning.
+SBERT takes a sentence and turns it into a vector similar to the process of tokenization, basically a list of numbers that captures the overall meaning.
 These vectors aren’t about grammar or exact words, they’re about what the sentence is *trying to say*.
-So "I love cats" and "Cats are my favorite" might look different as text, but  but [their vectors will be pretty close](https://colab.research.google.com/drive/1Uk08dX9alrVL0Zx5-yk6WBR61OHKalO_).
+So "I love cats" and "Cats are my favorite" might look different as text, but [their vectors will be pretty close in similarity](https://colab.research.google.com/drive/1Uk08dX9alrVL0Zx5-yk6WBR61OHKalO_).

 A vector should look similar to this:
 ```python